-While this is a more conservative approach for trade entry, it will open you up to more risk as you will likely be a few percentage points off the low.
+While this is a simpler approach for trade entry, it may open you up to more risk as you will likely be a few percentage points off the low.
 However, your success rate may eliminate the risk involved.

 You will need to determine where you are in your trading journey and your appetite for risk to assess which entry option works best for you.

-It goes without saying that while we have covered long trades; these trading rules apply for short trades, just do the inverse.
+It goes without saying that while we have covered long trades, these trading rules can apply for short trades as well.
+Just do the inverse.

 Aggressive Trade Stop

-If you take the aggressive approach for trade entry, you will want to place your stop at your daily max loss or at a key level (i.e. morning gap).
+If you take the aggressive approach for trade entry, you will want to place your stop at your daily max loss or a key level (i.e., morning gap).

 Again, this can work, but be prepared for wild swings that can occur if you get things wrong.

-The pullback stop is simple to identify, it is the most recent low point.
+The pullback stop may be simpler to identify; it is the most recent low point.

-Therefore, after you enter the trade, if the stock begins to rollover, breaks the VWAP and then cuts through the most recent low – odds are you have a problem.
+If the stock begins to roll over and breaks the VWAP along with the most recent low – the odds are you have a problem.

 Chapter 3: VWAP Target